liyuan-bioinfo/Spatial-DC/readme.md

 [![torch__geometric-2.0.4](https://img.shields.io/badge/torch__geometric-2.0.4-blueviolet)](https://github.com/pyg-team/pytorch_geometric/)

 ## Tutorial
-The following notebooks are provided to show how to run Spatial-DC model
+The details of how to run Spatial-DC are provided [Tutorials]

 ## Disclaimer
 This tool is for research purpose and not approved for clinical use.